trungcva10a6tn/uppy/website/src/docs/aws-s3-multipart.md

 * `file` - the `UppyFile` object.
 * `fileSize` – the number of bytes to upload.

-By default, all files with a size ≤ 100 MiB will be uploaded in a single chunk, all files larger than that as multipart.
+By default, all files are uploaded as multipart.
+In a future version, all files with a size ≤ 100 MiB will be uploaded in a single chunk, all files larger than that as multipart.

 ### `abortMultipartUpload(file, { uploadId, key })`